What Is Emotional Intelligence and How to Develop It?

 Emotionally intelligent people can monitor and correctly identify different emotions.
 They understand that emotional information is a valuable resource; they use it to guide their thinking and behaviors and influence others.

 For example, emotional intelligence could be knowing when to step aside and let things cool down in an argument.
-Doing this might prevent you from saying something you regret in an emotional rage or the situation from escalating if the other person behaves irrationally.
+Doing this, perhaps by seeking guidance from online therapy, might prevent you from saying something you regret in an emotional rage or the situation from escalating if the other person behaves irrationally.

 The 5 Components of Emotional Intelligence